Manta-Network/docs/docs/calamari/DevelopOnCalamari.md

 ## Introduction

-A blockchain app typicallly consists of a frontend application connecting to and interacting with a blockchain node via RPC or Websocket.
+A blockchain app typically consists of a frontend application connecting to and interacting with a blockchain node via RPC or Websocket.

 This guide provides step-by-step instructions test to your frontend application by
 - creating a non-networked local blockchain node for no-stakes testing, or
 - connecting to a node on the live Calamari Network.